kkapelon/codepipes-blog/_posts/2013-02-28-spock-for-java.md

 category: testing
 ---

+_This post was originally published at the [JRebel/Zeroturnaround blog](https://www.jrebel.com/).
+Reposting here since it is not available there any more._

 ## Introduction

 When it comes to Java, most developers either use [JUnit](https://junit.org/) or [TestNG](http://testng.org/doc/index.html).
 JUnit is the established de-facto solution, while TestNG attempts to offer additional features needed for Enterprise applications.